cheery/lelux/README.md

 ### Future Development

 I'd like to put together a linux system, combining musl, linux and some simple programs written in a dynamic programming language.
-I'll perhaps continue this until I can run nvidia accelerated Wayland compositor/Mir/Xorg and steam on it.
+I'll perhaps continue this until I can run nvidia accelerated window compositor and steam on it.

 Ultimately I'd perhaps want a modular linux distribution, that'd be installed with exactly the tools the user wants and needs, and nothing more.
 Maybe with some subsystem that makes it easier to program well-behaving Linux desktop software independent of the language used.